myminseok/pivotal-docs/bosh-cpi-datastore.md

  ```
 > above command will create a director vm on datastore1.

-## in the bosh vm, there is cpi config as following
+- In the bosh vm, there is cpi config as following:

 ```
 bosh/0:/var/vcap/jobs/vsphere_cpi/config# cat cpi.json